hopr-framework/hopr/INSTALL.md

 Here you can specify library paths and options.
 If no preinstallied libraries for HDF5 and CGNS are found these libraries will be downloaded and built automatically.
+**Note** that CGNS is only necessary if you plan to input cgns meshes, else, you can also compile without it by setting `HOPR_USE_CGNS=OFF`.
 Press <c> to configure and <g> to create the Makefiles.
 Finally compile HOPR by typing `make`.

 ### Libraries

-In case you want to use a precompiled HDF5 or CGNS version on your system, set the option `BUILD_HDF5=<empty>`, then the path to HDF5 can be specified by the environment variable `$HDF5_DIR` if HDF5 has been built with CMake or `$HDF5_ROOT` if built using Automake.
+In case you want to use a precompiled HDF5 or CGNS version on your system, set the option `HOPR_BUILD_HDF5=OFF`, then the path to HDF5 can be specified by the environment variable `$HDF5_DIR` if HDF5 has been built with CMake or `$HDF5_ROOT` if built using Automake.
 Note that `$HDF5_DIR` should contain